 Lopes et al., 2016 identified factors related to the quality of UCPB specimens defined best method of their collection within an UCPBB.
-According to them, there is need to develop and improve the technical skills of the obstetrical team.
+According to them, there is need to advance and expand the technical services of the obstetrical team.
 The practices listed in this study is proved to be helpful in obstetrical professionals.

-Nasadyuk, 2016 studied at the objective umbilical cord stem cells: biological characteristics, approaches to banking and clinical application and stated about the importance of umbilical cord in clinical applications and biobanking.
+Nasadyuk, 2016 studied at the objective umbilical cord stem cells: biological characteristics approaches to banking and clinical application and stated about the importance of umbilical cord in clinical applications and biobanking.

 Kowsari et al., 2017 concluded that in future there will be vast need and demand of the umbilical cord blood stem cells.
 It is demonstrated by the recent medical progress that these cells could be used to treat the disease because the haematopoietic stem cells are available in bone marrow.
-These cells are now being used for the treatment of approximately 80 diseases including cancer, immune deficiencies, cardiovascular diseases, neurological disorders and blood diseases.

-Babu, 2017 discussed in his review study that stem cells plays an important role for regenerative medicine and contribute in natural healing of damaged tissues and give a huge amount of therapeutic potential.
+Babu, 2017 discussed in his review study that stem cells plays an important role for reformative medicine and contribute in natural healing of damaged tissues and give a huge amount of therapeutic potential.
 Study on treating more diseases with cord blood is still going on by many scientists like many researchers are doing trials for cerebral palsy and hypoxic ischemic encephalopathy by using patient's own cord blood.